clindsay94/Connors-PC-Remote/.copilot-tracking/changes/20251117-phase2-mvvm-refactor.md

 Completed Phase 1 Task 1 by consolidating the command catalog into `CommandHelper`, introducing dedicated catalog/executor interfaces, updating DI/consumers, and removing the legacy helper implementation.
 Completed Task 2 by propagating asynchronous command execution across `HostHelper`, the service worker, and accompanying tests so cancellation flows from the Windows service through the OS command runners.
 Completed Task 3 by enhancing configuration validation using data annotations and `IValidateOptions`.
 Completed Task 4 by adding structured logging and throttling for unauthorized requests.

 Completed Phase 2, Task 1 by refactoring the `ServiceManagementPage` to use the MVVM pattern, improving separation of concerns and testability.
+Completed Phase 2, Task 1.5 by refactoring the `QuickActionsPage` to use the MVVM pattern, introducing `QuickActionsViewModel` and `RelayCommand` for power actions.

 ## Changes